 Is Udemy Good For Instructors - Everything You Should Know

-On the surface, Udemy is considered a creator favourite for selling e-courses and making money.
+On the surface, Udemy is considered a creator favourite for selling paid or free courses and making money.
 But ever wondered how exactly Udemy’s pay structure for creators works?
 Well, you should.

 So without further ado, here’s spilling the beans on Udemy’s instructor earnings to conclude - is Udemy good for instructors?

 About Udemy’s Instructor Pay Structure:

 Udemy follows an elaborate pay structure for instructors.
 There are two ways to monetize your own courses on Udemy:

 - By becoming an instructor on the platform